 - Emission balancing with the help of carbon offset projects.

-And, if we understand this closely, following a dedicated decarbonization process has a wider scope than just decreasing emissions – it can help your business achieve efficiency, resilience, competitive advantage and much more.
+Following a dedicated decarbonization process has a wider scope than just decreasing emissions – it can help your business achieve efficiency, resilience, competitive advantage and much more.

-Step 4: Monitor and Adjust
+Step 4: Monitor and adjust

 Therefore, to keep up with the trends, it is imperative to monitor and analyze changes in the business’s internal and external environment.
 Besides, it is beneficial to keep communicating and conducting discussions throughout the supply chain about the decarbonization processes, strategies, and technologies; this would help achieve federal and corporate goals.

 The world’s global energy landscape will continue to change in the coming years, as it has changed over the previous 100 years or so.
-Digitization, artificial intelligence, and the internet of things will lead the way to a decarbonized economy.
+Digitization, artificial intelligence, and the Internet of Things will lead the way to a decarbonized economy.
 These technologies have made power generating assets efficient, electric grids more resilient and secure, etc. There would be three key enablers:

-1. Transparency of Consumption
+1. Transparency of consumption

 The Internet of Things (IoT) allow businesses to collect and analyze resource and energy data, while also provide insights into buildings, systems, and plants.
 With this, electricity and other resources do not just remain commodities that are simply delivered and used when required.
 Rather, such solutions can measure what we use and control what we measure, matching consumption to actual targets, forecasts, grid performance and much more.
 And this would mark the start of the decarbonization process.

-2. Analytics and Artificial Intelligence
+2. Analytics and artificial intelligence

 Moreover, large organizations are in an exceptionally advantageous position to profit from AI’s capabilities since their size allows them access to massive data sets, a critical success factor for adopting AI.

-3. Digital Ecosystem Collaboration
+3. Digital ecosystem collaboration

 As it is difficult to combat climate change alone, finding the appropriate technology partner is frequently the quickest, simplest, and most lucrative method to meet decarbonization targets.
 This is where digital ecosystems may have a significant impact.